Timeline of Heart Innovations & Discoveries

 - Our 30-bed Advanced Heart Failure Unit began admission of congestive heart failure and heart transplant patients.
 The first of its kind in California, the unit seeks to improve upon the standard of care with a team approach to patient management, real-time monitoring of heart function and intensive heart-health education.

-- Our hypertension team headed by Ronald Victor, MD, subjected a blood pressure screening program to scientific scrutiny.
-In an important public health finding, Victor’s study demonstrated that blood pressure programs based in African-American barbershops are effective in helping participants control blood pressure and prevent hypertension-related complications.
+- Our hypertension team subjected a blood pressure screening program to scientific scrutiny.
+In an important public health finding, the study demonstrated that blood pressure programs based in African-American barbershops are effective in helping participants control blood pressure and prevent hypertension-related complications.

 - The Barbra Streisand Women's Heart Center provides risk assessment, diagnosis and heart disease care that is specifically tailored to women.